Pats' complementary defense deserving of plaudits

 “It’s important for those units to work together to complement each other and, when that happens, usually good things happen,” Belichick added.
 “We certainly want to try to emphasize that aspect of complementary football.”

-According to Patriots’ LB Kyle Van Noy, “It comes down to who is going to play the best in January.
+According to linebacker Kyle Van Noy, “It comes down to who is going to play the best in January.
 It doesn’t matter what you do in the regular season as long as you get your chance into the tournament.”

 With 10 wins, the Patriots are likely to be a No. 4, 5 or 6 seed for the AFC playoffs and face a first-round road game.
 If New England wins at Miami Sunday and the current top seeds in the AFC all lose, the Patriots could be a No. 1 seed mathematically with tiebreakers